shofel/dotfiles/neovim/readme.md

 - nixCats-nvim is more customizable
 - Kickstart-nix.nvim is simpler then nixCats-nvim
-- neovimOnNix does it's best to be even simpler
+- neovim-nix does it's best to be even simpler

 ## Features

-Changes are both instant and tracked by git.
+Changes in nvim config are both instant and tracked by git.

 - tweak the config as easy and fast as without nix
 - run the same config as any user and on any machine with nix